 Simple and elegant, this berry combo is the easiest to master.
 After the cream layer, arranging the cherries upright (stalks pointing up).
 This adds a proud height to the pav and makes a real statement.
 Place the raspberries in between the cherries and finish with a dusting of icing sugar.

-Purchase all of your fresh food for your toppings from The Harvest Store, and let the decorating begin!
-If you need a cake stand as impressive as your toppings to serve your pavlova on, head to salt&pepper and the experts will sort that out for you.
+Purchase all of your fresh food for your toppings from The Fruit Depot and let the decorating begin!
+If you need a cake stand as impressive as your toppings to serve your pavlova on, head to Box & Barrel Homewares and House and the experts will sort that out for you.